giry-dev/mangrove-docs/docs/general/kandel/how-does-kandel-work/choosing-parameters.md

 ## Simple use case
-Let's say you want to have a continuous Kandel, and maybe your current paramaters allow you only 2 price points:
+Let's say you want to have a continuous Kandel, and maybe your current paramaters allow you only 2 offers:

-* The solution to this is instead of having 2 points with a step size = 1, you can configure 16 points with a step size of 8
+* The solution to this is instead of having 2 offers with a step size = 1, you can configure 16 offers with a step size of 8
-* That gives you continuity (more price points for a similar interval)
+* That gives you continuity (more offers for a similar interval)
 * When your offers are taken, Kandel will be able to "grab" lower prices